Metformin

 Metformin Diabetes

-Metformin is also sometimes used to manage polycystic ovary syndrome (PCOS) by lowering insulin and blood sugar levels, which can improve ovulation and encourage regular periods, even if you don't have diabetes.
-However, it is not officially licensed for PCOS; you should always consult your doctor prior to starting any medication to ensure that it is safe and suitable for your medical needs.
+Metformin is also sometimes prescribed to manage polycystic ovary syndrome (PCOS).
+By reducing insulin and blood sugar levels, it can improve ovulation and regulate periods, even in people without diabetes.
+However, it is not officially approved for PCOS in the UK, so always speak to your doctor to make sure it’s safe and suitable for your needs.

 How do I know if Metformin is working for me?